 In spaces where big decisions are regularly made, the last thing you want is unnecessary disturbances, clouding both your judgement and the intelligibility of your voice.
+Therefore, office soundproofing is a worthy area in which to invest your time and money.

 What causes echo in conference rooms?